Interview taken with Ambika P.

 education in the U.S.?
 How is it different than Nepal’s education system?

-The higher education in the USA India China Singapore Korea
+The higher education in the USA is the best in

 Nepal has a homogenous culture.
 How does a Nepali fit in the pluralistic